Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 This kind of friction in daily workflows costs both time and mental energy.
 But there is a way to smooth things out.

-In ERP.net, there is a powerful multitool that enables users to perform a wide range of precise actions based on the content they are working with at any given moment — seamlessly and without disruption.
+In ERP.net, there is a powerful multitool that enables users to perform a wide range of precise actions based on the content they are working with at any given moment — without juggling with many screens.
 The side panel is a UI element — typically appearing on the right side — that provides additional contextual tools and information related to the selected record, document, or entity.

+## A hidden treasure: the side panel

-The side panel is like a magician’s wand: its behavior changes based on where you are in the system and what the user’s role is.
+The side panel is like a magician’s wand: it is hidden, but can perform a lot of actions; its behavior changes based on where you are in the system and what the user’s role is.
 It offers a variety of functions — most of them tailored to the current context.
 Hard to picture?
 Think of it as a Swiss army knife that contains tens of useful tools, all hidden — one can use one or a few of these depending on the object and the intention.